frioux/dotfiles/doc/bash+.md

 ## DESCRIPTION

-Bash+ is just Bash... *plus* some libraries that can make bash programming a lot nicer.
+Bash+ is just Bash... *plus* some libraries that can make Bash programming a lot nicer.

 ## INSTALLATION

 Get the source code from GitHub:

-    git clone git@github.com:BPAN-org/bashplus
+    git clone git@github.com:bpan-org/bashplus

 Then run: